Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 |

-In the Tag tab, you can view the resource’s tag information, and you can add, modify, or delete it.
+In the Tag tab, you can view the resource’s tag information, and add, modify, or delete it.

 | Category | Detailed description |